Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - `SCRUB`: Reset setting to default.
 - `ZOOM`: Save and exit.

+### Quick input selection
+- `OPTION + F1-F8`: Select the first eight available Input Types for the selected track.
+- `CONTROL + F1-F8`: Select the first eight available Input Channels for the selected track.
+- `ALT + F1-F8`: Select the next eight available Input Channels for the selected track, for a total of 16, covering all available MIDI input channels.
+- For MIDI tracks, the very first item (All Ins / All Channels) is skipped, so F1 = Ch.
+1 etc..
+Choose an already selected channel to set the track input back to All Ins / All Channels.

 ### Optional features
 - Select track by touching fader (off by default, can be enabled by editing options.txt).
 - Indicate track muted via solo by flashing `MUTE` button LED (off by default, can be enabled by editing options.txt).